louisebolden/haskell-road-logic-maths-programming/README.md

 3. Compile any program with `stack ghc [filename].hs`
 4. Run any program to view its output with `stack runghc -- [filename].hs -o x`

-You can also define functions in a file and enter `:load [filename]` in the interpreter (note: exclude file extension).
+You can also define functions in a file and enter `:load [filename]` in the interpreter.

 You're then able to call the function(s) in your interpreter.